 14. Does the system have to be connected to an exhaust air?

-The system does not have to be connected to an exhaust air.
-However, if hazardous substances are used, a connection is recommended.
-The connections should be at the vacuum pump, the purge outlet valve, the regenerating gas outlet, the pressure relief valves and, if purge sluices are used, at their outlet valves.
+If dangerous substances are used, a connection is recommended.
+The connections should be at the vacuum pump, the purge outlet valve, the regeneration gas outlet, the overpressure protection valves and, if purge valves are used, at their outlet valves.
 The specification of the exhaust air system is given in the user manual.

 15. Error 'Circulation fan GB1 Motor protection tripped or frequency inverter fault'?